pink-gorilla/ui-pprint-frisk/README.md

 Run `npm install` to download dependencies.

-Run `npm run watch-demo` to run the demo app.
+Run `lein demo` to run the demo app.

+Run `lein embed` to see how to embed pinkie ui components in ordinary html pages.

 ## Dev